mmmmaja/starfishDetection/reports/README.md

 >
 > Answer:

-We use hydra for config files and make use the instanciate function for the main 4 objects: the pytorch lightning module, data module and trainer and the wandb logger
+We use hydra for config files and make use the instantiate function for the main 4 objects: the pytorch lightning module, data module and trainer and the wandb logger
 code:
 - Code for the pytorch lightning module is in src/starfish/model.py
 - Code for the pytorch lightning data module is in src/starfish/data.py